Winn-Dixie and the Davis Family

 Grocers stole — ahem, I mean borrowed — so many ideas from each other it is hard to say precisely who invented what.
 But the Davis family were absolutely true innovators in the space.

-The corporate policy encouraged any level manager to introduce a new idea.
-Generally, they’d always agree to try it in a subset of stores without adverse consequences if the experiment failed to give the desired result.
+Their corporate policy encouraged any manager at any level to introduce a new idea.
+Generally, they’d agree to try it in a subset of stores without adverse consequences if the experiment failed to give the desired result.
+However, if it had positive results, it would be implemented on a larger scale or chain-wide.
+This attitude kept the company at the forefront of the industry for decades, plus it created empowered and engaged employees.

 J. E. Davis gifted land and money to kick start the Mayo Clinic Jacksonville campus in 1986.
 The family has contributed tens of millions to fund Stetson and Jacksonville University business schools.
 Being lovers of social justice, they have also given millions to historically black colleges over the years and served on various boards.
 That generosity has continued to this day, with a two million dollar donation in 2017 to the Jacksonville Zoo.